 How many days to spend at Disneyland in Paris

-If you are a huge Disney geek, you should spend a day here, but just a day maybe two if you want to hit absolutely everything.
+Even if you are a huge Disney geek, you should spend one day here, maybe two if you want to hit absolutely everything.

 Is Disneyland Paris worth it?

-Yes.
-Of course, it’s worth it, but if you’ve visited Disneyland California or Disneyworld you should probably adjust your expectations and know that this is best done as a day trip from Paris rather than a destination in and of itself.
+If you’ve visited Disneyland California or Disneyworld in the past, you should probably adjust your expectations and know that this is best done as a day trip from Paris rather than a destination in and of itself.

 Tips for visiting Paris Disneyland